extendi/react-gate/README.md

 </br>
 </br>

-`React-Gate` is a permission/authentication solution for React application built on top of `React Router` and `Redux`.
+`ReactGate` is a permission/authentication solution for React application built on top of `React Router` and `Redux`.

 ### The Goal

-``React Gate`` provides a backend-indipendent solution, you can even choose not to use backend at all.
+``ReactGate`` provides a backend-indipendent solution, you can even choose not to use backend at all.

 This library provides a React component called Gate, as the name suggest, you can use the component to deny the access to certain parts of your application according to provided configuration.